-The tourism establishment is accessible to the tourist since the road network is accessible for the tricycles, jeepneys, and bus.
+The tourism establishment is accessible to tourists since the road network is accessible by tricycles, jeepneys, and buses.

-PALM RIDGE POINTE being developed by Fil-Estate Realty and Development located at Brgy.
+PALM RIDGE POINTE is developed by Fil-Estate Realty and Development located at Brgy.
 Sta.
 Maria.
-This is first class residential village nestled on 52 hectares hilltops and rolling terrain overlooking Taal Lake.
-It would offer first class facilities/amenities including a golf club that could rival even the best in the entire archipelago with its scenic and majestic beauty location.
+This first-class residential village is nestled on 52 hectares of hilltops and rolling terrain overlooking Taal Lake.
+It offers first-class facilities/amenities including a golf club that could rival the best in the country thanks to its scenic and majestic beauty location.

-TAAL BUENAVISTA LAKEVIEW HEIGHTS is a Farm Lot Subdivision being developed by LEDESCO INC. located at Brgy.
+TAAL BUENAVISTA LAKEVIEW HEIGHTS is a subdivision being developed by LEDESCO INC. located at Brgy.
 Aya, Talisay, Batangas.
 The land area is about a gross area of 317,007 sq. /meter.

-ST. PIERRE HOMES being developed by LGTM CORPORATION located at Brgy.
-San Guillermo, Talisay, Batangas.
+ST. PIERRE HOMES, located at Brgy.
+San Guillermo, Talisay, Batangas is developed by LGTM CORPORATION.
 The total land area is about 64,681 square meters.
 It is located within the geographical location of 140 05’ 22” north latitude and 1210 00’ 14” east longitude and only about 3 kilometers south of Taal Lake.
-It is bounded on the north by Cavite national road, on the south by Taal Lake and on the southwest by Palm Ridge Subdivision.
-This is a 293 unit’s residential subdivision which is merely intended for socialized housing.
+It is bounded on the north by Cavite national road, on the south by Taal Lake, and on the southwest by Palm Ridge Subdivision.
+This is a 293-unit residential subdivision that is merely intended for socialized housing.

-LAEUNA DE TAAL is a subdivision with Lake Club Amenity, having an area of 156,005.00 square meters, containing 130 residential lots and 3 commercial lots, located at BRGY.
-Banga, Talisay, Batangas.
+LAEUNA DE TAAL is a subdivision with lake club amenities.
+It has an area of 156,005.00 square meters and contains 130 residential lots and 3 commercial lots, Laeuna de Taal is located at Barangay Banga, Talisay, Batangas.

 HORIZON CONDOMINIUM (Hi-Lands Prime Incorporated) Brgy.
 Tranca, Talisay, Batangas.